 In the second half of 2020, when the world was struggling to deal with the coronavirus pandemic, cybercriminals did not even spare Covid-19 vaccine research institutions, targeting seven high-profile establishments from around the world, including one in India.

-To keep you up-to-date on cybersecurity trends in 2021, the following document lists some lesser-known cyber security facts and cyber security stats that will inspire you to upskill your cybersecurity workforce to enable solid protection against evolving cyber threats.
+To keep you up-to-date on cybersecurity trends in 2023, Master in cyber security in India the following document lists some lesser-known cyber security facts and cyber security stats that will inspire you to upskill your cybersecurity workforce to enable solid protection against evolving cyber threats.

 Let us now begin with the cyber security stats related to costs.